Get to Know: Hayfield senior Gracie Becker - Austin Daily Herald

 Q: How do you feel about living through a pandemic?

 A: Weird.
-Thinking about how much our lives have changed but it’s just normal life now.
+Thinking about how much our lives have changed, but it’s just normal life now.

 Q: Did you pick up any new hobbies or skills during the shutdown?